What Is Spiritual Direction?

-Spiritual direction is more interested in helping directees learn to pay attention to what God is doing amidst their difficulties.
+Spiritual direction helps directees learn to pay attention to what God is doing amidst their difficulties.

-You may share the same issues in a direction meeting that you would with a counselor; however, our goal will be to discern God's presence and activity (For example, rather than develop strategies to experience God's peace later, we will seek to experience His peace together during a session).
+You may share the same issues in a direction session that you would with a counselor or coach; however, our goal will be to discern God's presence and activity (For example, rather than develop strategies to experience God's peace later, we will seek to experience His peace together during a session).

 Practically, you can expect to reflect on what you're experiencing in your present moment with God.

 I hold the firm conviction that God's Spirit is a better counselor, guide, comforter, challenger, coach, and director than I could ever dream of becoming (John 14:16, 26; 15:26; 16:7).